CIROH-UA/ngen-datastream/README.md

 ├── conf_nwmurl.json
 ```
 ### `datastream-resources/`
-Automatically generated with [defaults](#Defaults) or copied from user defined `RESOURCE_PATH`.
+Automatically generated with [defaults](#defaults) or copied from user defined `RESOURCE_PATH`.
 Holds the data files required to perform computations required by the datastream.
 #### Rules for manually building a `RESOURCE_PATH`
 A user defined `RESOURCE_PATH` may take the form below.
-Only one file of each type is allowed (e.g. cannot have two geopackages)
+Only one file of each type is allowed (e.g. cannot have two geopackages).
+Not every file is required.
 ```
 RESOURCE_PATH/
-│
-├── NGEN-CONFIGS/
 │
 ├── GEOPACKAGE
 |